 How to Change Soil pH (and How to Determine if You Should)

-A low pH suits some plants just fine.
-That is, certain plants thrive in acidic soil (as opposed to alkaline or "sweet" soil), including:
+A low soil pH suits some plants just fine.
+Certain plants from all of the major plant groupings (annuals, bulbs, perennials, shrubs, trees, vegetables, etc.) thrive in acidic soil (as opposed to alkaline or "sweet" soil), including:

-- Mountain laurels (Kalmia latifolia), such as the delightful 'Minuet' laurel shrub shown in the picture.
+- Mountain laurels (Kalmia latifolia), such as the delightful Minuet laurel shrub

 To satisfy plants that crave acidity (often called "acid-loving" plants), acidity can be raised (meaning soil pH will be lowered) by using commercial fertilizers containing ammonium-N, an ingredient that will be found, for example, in fertilizers sold specifically for azaleas and blueberries.

 By contrast, plants that like sweet soil may perform poorly in acidic soils.
 Soil pH can usually be raised by applying garden lime.
 Farmers have been sweetening acidic soils for years with lime.
 It is that white powder that you often see spread out over a patch of agricultural land.

 If your flower bed is in desperate need of having its pH raised, do not expect garden lime to provide help right away.
 That is why you should check your soil pH regularly, so that you are not suddenly surprised, after years of neglect, to learn that your soil is either way too sweet or way too sour.
 If a soil test does indicate a need to raise soil pH, include an application of garden lime in your tasks for lawn and garden care in the fall.
 You could start to see results over the course of the next growing season.